Regulations relating to the Petroleum Register

 Documents arriving at the Petroleum Register prior to 1200 noon, will be registered on the same day.
 Documents arriving after 1200 noon, will be registered the next business day.

 If the registrar finds that the document can obviously not be registered, it shall be returned to the requesting party without registration.
-If the registrar otherwise finds that the document cannot be registered, the provisions in the public registration Act, chapter 2, concerning refusal of public registration shall be correspondingly applicable as appropriate.

 In respect of registration of mortgages, a fee amounting to 10 times the standard court fee shall be paid to the Norwegian Petroleum Directorate.